2 Super-Simple Factors to Seriously Enable Utopia Today

 The First Simple Factor

 Ready for it?
 It's so damn simple, it'll blow your mind: POPULATION.
 No one ever considers this.
 They think that resources cannot be distributed evenly because the amount of resources to go around wouldn't be enough.
 That does make sense.
-However, they are limiting their scope by the amount of resourced to distribute, and totally not considering the other factor that also serves to define the amount of abundance there would be per person--population.
+However, they are limiting their scope by the amount of resources to distribute, and completely disregarding the other factor that is equally important in defining the amount of abundance there would be per person--population.
 They assume, for some reason, that this factor cannot be meddled with, when in fact, this is the factor that should be changed!
 Again, we live in a zero-sum system of resources, restricting us to a limited amount--but the amount of humans alive to consume them?
-Think about it--while the amount of precious resources on earth is diminishing, there are still enough for tons of people, and I mean tons.
-Hundreds of thousands.
-Millions, even--and that's just enough humans to keep around.
-If there were such a modest amount of people alive, everyone could get an equal share of everything there is on earth.
-There would be no need to fight for more, or suffer from not having enough, because there would litterally, simply, be abundance for everyone everywhere of anything they would ever possibly need--and with advances in sustainable material and resource sciences, there would be enough to sustain a society for eternity--or, y;know, until the sun explodes.
+Think about it--while the amount of precious resources on earth is diminishing, there is still enough for tons of people, and I mean tons.
+Millions.
+Billions, even--and that's just enough humans to keep around.
+If there was such a modest amount of people alive, everyone could get an equal share of everything there is on earth.
+There would be no need to fight for more, or suffer from not having enough, because there would literally, simply, be abundance for everyone everywhere of anything they would ever possibly need--and with advances in sustainable material and resource sciences, there would be enough to sustain a society for eternity--or, y;know, until the sun explodes.
 So, if we were able to control this factor--that of population--we could very easily control the amount of abundance for each human life, and therefore, the amount of suffering.
 It's not like we're a bunch of monkeys.
 This can, and should, be easily controlled not just by restrictive scary government systems--but by culture and values.
 This brings me to the next simple factor.

 The Second Simple Factor